Representing human-powered adventure on the trail and in action.

 Rob’s foray into ultra running began on a whim in late 2012 at the Bootlegger 50k.
-Highlights included a record setting run at the Leona Divide 50M, running the Grand Canyon double crossing route in a record breaking 6 hours and 21 minutes, a successful initiation to the 100-mile distance with a second place finish at the Western States Endurance Run followed by back to back wins in 2014 and 2015 while logging the second and third fastest times in the 41 years of the race and many other top finishes.
-Rob is an inspiring athlete who has overcome great challenges and gives back to his community by advocating for the protection of public lands, supporting local causes, and passing on his hard won knowledge to others.
+Highlights included a record-setting run at the Leona Divide 50 mile, running the Grand Canyon double crossing route in a record breaking 6 hours and 21 minutes, a successful initiation to the 100-mile distance with a second place finish at the Western States Endurance Run followed by back-to-back wins in 2014 and 2015 while logging the second and third fastest times in the 41 years of the race, and many other top finishes.
+Rob is an inspiring athlete who has overcome great challenges and gives back to his community by advocating for the protection of public lands, supporting local causes, and passing on his hard-won knowledge to others.

-Kahtoola has been creating world class traction products for well over a decade and I’m proud to represent such an amazing company based right at home in Flagstaff, AZ.
-Their MICROspikes have kept me safe in the snow since their creation and I’m excited to have played a role in the design and development of their newest product, NANOspikes, purposely built for runners. – RK
+“Kahtoola has been creating world-class traction products for well over a decade and I’m proud to represent such an amazing company based right at home in Flagstaff, AZ.
+Their MICROspikes® have kept me safe in the snow since their creation and I’m excited to have played a role in the design and development of their newest product, NANOspikes®, purposely built for runners.” — RK

-I feel most alive in the mountains and love to work hard to see beautiful places.
+“I feel most alive in the mountains and love to work hard to see beautiful places.
 My spirit animal is a gazelle and I metamorphose to one when I run.
-My favorite running partner is the entire world is my dog Riley.
+My favorite running partner in the entire world is my dog, Riley.
 Most recent races and/or adventures: Bandera 100k champion baby!
-Before that ….it’s been awhile.
-Last races were in 2015!
+Before that … it’s been awhile.
+Last races were in 2015!” — SH

-I am blessed to live in a place that allows 4 great seasons of sports.
+“I am blessed to live in a place that allows four great seasons of sports.
 I compete in ultra trail running, ski mountaineering, and mountain biking.
-I am the father of 3 awesome girls that love the outdoors as much as I do.
-Most recent races and/or adventures: 2016 Kahtoola Agassiz Uphill Race, 2nd.
-2016 Power Of Four Skimo Race, 1st, coed.
-2016 Grand Traverse
+I am the father of three awesome girls that love the outdoors as much as I do.
+Most recent races and/or adventures: 2016 Kahtoola Agassiz Uphill Race, 2016 Power Of Four Skimo Race, and the 2016 Grand Traverse.” — BT

-I love to create recipes.
-I love challenges across all different types of terrains and distances.
+“I love to create recipes.
+I love challenges across all different types of terrain and distances.
 I love writing lyrics and poetry.
-Most recent races and/or adventures: I challenged myself to race in 3 different countries/continents in 3 different types of races.
-First a trail race in Chile, then to Switzerland for a cross country race solely on snow and lastly, Mexico for Campo Traviesa or Cross as we call it in USA!
-The challenge was traveling, experiencing different food and cultures while also attempting to race at a high level in a short period of time. #3forJoeG was a success with 3 Victories and a course record!
+Most recent races and/or adventures: I challenged myself to race in three different countries/continents in three different types of races.
+First a trail race in Chile, then to Switzerland for a cross country race solely on snow, and lastly, Mexico for Campo Traviesa or Cross as we call it in USA.
+The challenge was traveling, experiencing different food and cultures, while also attempting to race at a high level in a short period of time. #3forJoeG was a success with three victories and a course record!” — JG

-I wasn’t born an ultra runner but I will die one.
-Until then I hope to experience as much adventure in this sport as I can, meet as many interesting people as I can and see all the beautiful sights this world has to offer.
+“I wasn’t born an ultra runner but I will die one.
+Until then I hope to experience as much adventure in this sport as I can, meet as many interesting people as I can, and see all the beautiful sights this world has to offer.
 Most recent races and/or adventures: Most recently I raced the Brazos Bend 100 Miler in Texas running a 14:47 in December.
-Next up is the Orcas Island 50k and then I will continue to train through the winter in whatever the east coast can throw at me (thanks to Kahtoola) for Western States to kick off my summer.
+Next up is the Orcas Island 50k and then I will continue to train through the winter in whatever the East Coast can throw at me (thanks to Kahtoola) for Western States to kick off my summer.” — MG

-I am Kaci, also known as Pixie Ninja.
+“I am Kaci, also known as Pixie Ninja.
 I am passionate about running and being out in nature.
 I am a believer, a dreamer, and love to set goals to chase.
 Most recent races and/or adventures: Hitchcock 50 Mile (night trail race) last December.
-Otherwise, just running around the greater Omaha area!
+Otherwise, just running around the greater Omaha area!” — KL

-I moved to Flagstaff 7 years ago because I wanted the mountain town lifestyle.
-I love all the snow-sports, and am completely obsessed with winter.
-I enjoy many mountain activities, including: snowshoe, xc ski, snowboard, splitboarding, microspiking, hiking, trail running & exploring with my dogs.
+“I moved to Flagstaff seven years ago because I wanted the mountain town lifestyle.
+I love all the snow sports, and am completely obsessed with winter.
+I enjoy many mountain activities, including snowshoeing, xc skiing, snowboarding, splitboarding, MICROspiking, hiking, trail running and exploring with my dogs.
 I can be found up in the mountains almost any day of the week.
-The mountains bring me balance & peace…adrenaline & inspiration.
-It’s a lifestyle.
+The mountains bring me balance and peace, adrenaline and inspiration.
+It’s a lifestyle.” — AM

-I grew up in Ohio but transplanted out to Western Montana.
+“I grew up in Ohio but transplanted out to western Montana.
 I love traveling through the mountains as efficiently as possible no matter the season.
-My favorite way to relax is to bake bread.
-And I’m currently perfecting an almond butter recipe to go with that bread.
+My favorite way to relax is to bake bread—and I’m currently perfecting an almond butter recipe to go with that bread.
 Most recent races and/or adventures: Skiing a lot this winter!
-Heading to Europe in February to race at the Ski Mountaineering world champs.
-Also will race the Pierra Menta in France with Rob Krar.
+Heading to Europe in February to race at the Ski Mountaineering World Championships, as well as race the Pierra Menta in France with Rob Krar.” — MF

-Joe Grant is an endurance athlete residing in Gold Hill, Colorado.
-He has been running ultras for close to a decade, competing around the world in places such as Colorado, the Alps, Mexico’s Copper Canyon, Alaska and Japan.
-He has a diverse and extensive resume competing in trail and mountain running events such as the Hardrock Hundred, the UltraTrail du Mt Blanc, the UltraTrail Mt.
-Fuji, the Tor des Géants (330kms in Italy), the Iditarod Trail Invitational (560kms in Alaska in winter), and many more.
+Joe Grant is an endurance athlete residing in Gold Hill, CO.
+He has been running ultras for close to a decade, competing around the world in places such as Colorado, the Alps, Mexico’s Copper Canyon, Italy, Alaska and Japan.
+He has a diverse and extensive resume competing in trail and mountain running events such as the Hardrock Hundred, the Ultra-Trail du Mont-Blanc, the Ultra-Trail Mt.
+Fuji, the Tor des Géants, the Iditarod Trail Invitational, and many more.
 He derives his inspiration from exploring wild places under his own power.
 He is also a writer, photographer and coach.
-He writes a blog documenting his adventures on his site www.alpine-works.com, and is a monthly columnist for iRunFar.com.
+He writes a blog documenting his adventures on his site www.alpine-works.com, and is a monthly columnist for www.iRunFar.com.

-I was born and raised in Virginia, but moved to Flagstaff in 2009 to pursue my running and ended up staying.
-My original goals were aimed at elite road racing but in part thanks to Ian Torrence, I now have added the focus of ultramarathons and trail running.
-The adventures the trails have taken me on are countless and I know there are many more to come!
-Recent adventure.
-In the summer of 2016, Ian and I got to explore the trail running and racing scene in Steamboat Springs, Colorado while campground hosting.
+“I was born and raised in Virginia, but moved to Flagstaff in 2009 to pursue my running and ended up staying.
+My original goals were aimed at elite road racing, but in part thanks to Ian Torrence, I now have added the focus of ultra-marathons and trail running.
+The adventures the trails have taken me on are countless and I know there are many more to come.
+Most recent races and/or adventures: In the summer of 2016, Ian and I got to explore the trail running and racing scene in Steamboat Springs, CO, while campground hosting.” — EH

 Sara Wagner has been a passionate advocate for all things Kahtoola since her introduction to the company seven years ago.
 A competitive distance runner, Sara had won a pair of FLIGHTboots in the fall 2006 edition of the Soulstice Mountain Trail Run, a signature Flagstaff race.
 When she came in to exchange them for the correct size, we not only talked her into buying the first pair of FLIGHTdecks available to the general public, but to join our team as an associate.
 Between career jobs, Sara stayed on with us for a year.
 We tested her mettle many times, seeing if she could make it to the top of Agassiz, a ski run on our local mountain, in our products.
-She also proved she could survive her first snowshoe race at the high-elevation Tennessee Pass Nordic Center, in addition to her first snow race up a mountain at America’s Uphill (both in Colorado).
-Many snowshoe, MICROspikes, and running adventures later, Sara still enjoys challenging herself and promoting our efforts amidst the trail running community.
+She also proved she could survive her first snowshoe race at the high-elevation Tennessee Pass Nordic Center in addition to her first snow race up a mountain at America’s Uphill (both in Colorado).
+Many snowshoe, MICROspikes® and running adventures later, Sara still enjoys challenging herself and promoting our efforts amidst the trail running community.